-During the first test, the nose must be mounted to the same fixture that is used for the test described in Article 13.6.3.
+During the test, the nose must be mounted to the same fixture that is used for the test described in Article 13.6.3.

-A constant transversal horizontal load must then be applied to one side of the impact absorbing structure, using a pad 200mm long and 300mm high, at a point between 550mm and 750mm from the front wheel axis.

-The constant transversal horizontal load shall be applied such that the reaction moment around a vertical axis, when calculated from a point on the front wheel axis, exceeds 35kNm.
+A constant transversal horizontal load must then be applied to one side of the impact absorbing structure, using a pad 200mm long and 300mm high, at X-plane, 750mm ahead of the survival cell to nose junction at the rearmost nose fixing.
+The constant transversal horizontal load shall be applied such that the reaction moment around a vertical axis, lying on the ZX plane and on the plane mentioned above, exceeds 40kNm.